MagicCodeGit/study-repo/CONTRIBUTING.md

 5.  **Open a Pull Request:** When your work is ready, push your branch to GitHub and open a Pull Request to the `main` branch.
 Provide a clear title and a good description of what you've done.

 We appreciate your contributions and will review your Pull Request as soon as possible.
 Let's make this project better, together!

+We appreciate your contributions and will review your Pull Request as soon as possible.
+Let's make this project better, together!